Skip to main content

 What the hash covers

-The hash is computed from document content above the history boundary, excluding trust metadata lines:
+The hash is computed from document content above the history boundary, excluding trust metadata, comments, and presentation.
+The current ruleset is spec: 4.
+It covers:

 • title:, summary:, meta: blocks